laxmankrishnamurti/Backend/Docker/SectionOne.md

 ```

 Now, visit localhost on your computer to check whether the nginx is properly set-up or install or not.
 And it will also confirm that the port number that we have attached while creating that container is now exposed.

-## Docker Objects-Volumes

-Volumes are used to store conainers data. we can attach it with different containers.
-It is a persistant storage location for the contianers.

-### Docker Objects-Volumes Drivers

-It enhance object volumes abilities by creating persistant storage on other hosts, cloud, encrypt volumes.

-## Docker Objects Network

-A Docker network is basically a connection between one or more containers.
-One of the most powerful things about the Docker Containers is that they can be easily connected to one other and even other software, this makes it very easy to isolate and manage the containers.

 Now, at this point of stage we are able to understand about what exactly a container is.
 In many cases we want to delete a container but we also want to save it's configuration so that we can apply those configuration on others containers.
 Let see how we can do it.